gscrow/dressipi-com/_posts/2021-05-07-why-is-fashion-different-part-2-fashion-consumer-behavior.markdown

 - data
 - recommender system
 - fashion technology
-- fashion personalisation
+- fashion personalization
 image: "/uploads/WhyFashionDifferentBanner-b94292.jpg"
 author: Nick Landia
-description: Dressipi’s Data Scientist digs deeper into the impact consumer behaviour has on building recommender systems for the fashion domain.
+description: Dressipi’s Data Scientist digs deeper into the impact consumer behavior has on building recommender systems for the fashion domain.
 ---

-## Fashion Consumer Behaviour
+## Fashion Consumer Behavior

-Fashion is very different to the domains where recommender systems originated, both in terms of the industry and in terms of consumer behaviour.
+Fashion is very different to the domains where recommender systems originated, both in terms of the industry and in terms of consumer behavior.
 In this blog series we examine the main characteristics that make fashion different to other domains, and dive into the challenges that this causes for recommendation algorithms.
 In our last blog entry we explored different stats to [quantify the characteristics of fashion retail](https://dressipi.com/blog/why-is-fashion-different/), compared with music and movie domains.
-In this entry we look at user behaviour.
+In this entry we look at user behavior.

-Recommender systems at their core rely on being able to find patterns in user behaviour.
-For this to be possible the user behaviour has to be fairly consistent.
+Recommender systems at their core rely on being able to find patterns in user behavior.
+For this to be possible the user behavior has to be fairly consistent.
 If the user’s actions contradict each other or give opposite signals the recommender’s job becomes very difficult.
 A very important difference between fashion and other domains is that users change their taste and preferences over relatively short periods of time.
 This can be caused by a number of things including trends, lifestyle changes, body shape changes and general public perception.
 In this article we examine these reasons further and dig deeper into the challenges it poses for traditional recommender systems.

 ## How Recommenders usually work

-Recommenders learn from historical data to predict future behaviour.
+Recommenders learn from historical data to predict future behavior.
 They assume there is an underlying pattern in user taste or preference to be discovered and that the true preference of the user that we are trying to learn is fairly static.
 Even if the user does different things over time there is an underlying taste pattern that we are narrowing in on with each additional data point.
 In other words we assume the user is somewhat consistent in their actions.

 ## Fashion-specific challenges